MicrosoftDocs/patterns-practices/patterns-practices/guide/6-advanced-mvvm-scenarios-using-the-prism-library-5.0-for-wpf.md

 The view model will then be instantiated by MEF and passed as an argument to the view's constructor.

+> [!NOTE]
-**Note:** You can use property injection or constructor injection in both MEF and Unity; however, you may find property injection to be simpler because you do not have to maintain two constructors.
+> You can use property injection or constructor injection in both MEF and Unity; however, you may find property injection to be simpler because you do not have to maintain two constructors.
 Design-time tools, such as Visual Studio and Expression Blend, require that controls have a default parameter-less constructor in order to display them in the designer.
 Any additional constructors that you define should ensure that the default constructor is called so that view can be properly initialized via the **InitializeComponent** method.

 ### Creating the View and View Model Using Unity